-Displayed in front of Lab Sciences from April 8th to April 15th, the installation was a visual representation of the estimated 21.5 million people forced out of their home by climate disasters, each year since 2008 according to the UN Refugee Agency.
-Each of the 215 dwellings represented 100,000 people displaced, for the total of 21.5 million annually.
+Displayed in front of Lab Sciences from April 8th to April 15th, the installation was a visual representation of the estimated 21.5 million people forced out of their homes by climate disasters each year since 2008, according to the UN Refugee Agency.
+Each of the 215 dwellings represented 100,000 people displaced, for a total of 21.5 million annually.

 The artists discussed their approach to the installation:

 “Art is a powerful method to relay information but it also can lend itself to the more intangible and complex emotions surrounding this severe issue.
 We hoped to raise awareness about 2017’s storms, floods, mudslides, droughts, famines, and fires – some of the worst in history – and the people whose lives were changed as a result.
 We wanted to bring attention to the international and local injustices caused by climate change and connect them to the very local extraction and burning of coal.
 During the week that the installation stood on campus, it created a physical space for passersby to reflect on climate displacement.
 The dwellings varied in size, shape, and color to evoke the sentiment that climate displacement is never a uniform experience.
 We mixed cement with coal fly ash, a toxic byproduct of burning coal, to make explicit the connection between the local actions of extracting and burning coal for energy in St. Louis, and its global climate impacts.

 Although no place or person is immune to the effects of climate change, we wanted to highlight the unfortunate reality: often communities that are the highest contributors to climate change are the least impacted by climate disasters and displacement, and those who are the lowest contributors are the most impacted.